 What's Biting: Fall Into Great Tuna Action

+That first feeling of fall weather we received late last week was certainly a welcome one.
+As the weather ever so slowly transitions to autumn, our local charter boats are transitioning much more quickly to fall tuna fishing tactics.
 "Without question, my absolute favorite time of the year to take customers tuna fishing is right now," said Captain Chris Garner of High Cotton charters based out of San Roc Cay Marina in Orange Beach”.
 Once I feel the very first hint of fall, I know the tuna pattern will begin to change."